 Venue: Main thoroughfares of Athens.

 A sporting event rooted in ancient history, the marathon race was born here in Athens, when the soldier Pheidippides brought news of the Athenian victory over the Persians from the battlefield at Marathon in 490 BC.
-Today the Athens marathon is run over the same 42.195km (26 miles 385 yards) route followed by Pheidippides, beginning at the ancient battlefield of Marathon and ending at the Panathinaikon Stadium.
-The route is mainly flat but with hilly stretches in the middle.Date: 10 November 2019 - 10 November 2019
+Today the Athens marathon is run over the same 42.195km (26 miles) route followed by Pheidippides, beginning at the ancient battlefield of Marathon and ending at the Panathenaic Stadium.
+The route is mainly flat but with hilly stretches in the middle.Date: 14 November 2021 - 14 November 2021

 Venue: Marathon to Athens.